JosefSlavicek/e202602_eclipse/README.md

 ## Running it

 You'll need a CUDA-capable GPU.
+I successfully ran it on machine with 32GB RAM and NVIDIA RTX 3090 GPU.

 1. Get the raw data: [`josefslavicek/e202602-eclipse-data2`](https://www.kaggle.com/datasets/josefslavicek/e202602-eclipse-data2) on Kaggle.
 2. Set up the environment from [`environment.yml`](environment.yml):